-We stayed for 4 days at PP Princes resort before the full reopening of Thailand so it was nice as there were no party people on the Island.
+We stayed 4 days at PP Princes resort before the full reopening of Thailand so it was nice as there were no party people on the Island.
 When Thailand was fully open we did go back to that side of the Island but next time we will avoid it as there is loud music until 4 in the morning.
 PP Princes resort is just a little walk from the pier to the other side of the Island. ( The party side of the Island ) The room was spacious and have everything you need to stay a couple of days on the Island, we had a room with a balcony overlooking the garden.
 The PP Princes resort has a beautiful swimming pool looking out over the ocean and also an infinity pool which you can see in one of the pics I made there, very beautiful to watch the sunset here.
-The rooms were clean and all looked out over the garden, they have also beach villas which are a little bit pricier but have a beautiful look over the ocean.
+The rooms were clean and all looked out over the garden, they have also had beach villas which are a little bit pricier but have a beautiful look over the ocean.
 The resort provide also free kayaks to use during your stay so you can explore monkey beach or Nui beach which are 30 minutes kayaking away from the resort.

 What To Do On Koh Phi Phi

 A long-tail boat trip is the number one thing to experience on Koh Phi Phi.
-A half or a full-day tour will set you back between 1500 to 3000 THB per boat.
+A half or full-day tour will set you back between 1500 to 3000 THB per boat.

 Depending on the weather, the skipper will recommend visiting Koh Phi Phi Lei and Maya Bay (the scene from the movie The Beach), Viking Cave, Monkey Beach, Bamboo Island, and Mosquito Island.
 Choose your activity from snorkeling, diving, or swimming